Church of the Nativity, Opočno: History

 In 1733 the convent burnt down together with the adjoining church.
 The restoration was finished already in 1735, again with support of the Colloredo family.
 Most of the church furnishings date back to this time.

-During the World War I the Convent accommodated refugees from Galicia and Bukovina.
-After the World War II the Capuchins ran an orphanage.
-In 1950 the Capuchin Convent was dissolved by the Communist police and confiscated by the Czechoslovak state and the church started to belong to the local parish.
+During World War I, the convent accommodated refugees from Galicia and Bukovina.
+After World War II, the Capuchins ran an orphanage.
+In 1950 the Capuchin convent was dissolved by the Communist police and confiscated by the Czechoslovak state and the church started to belong to the local parish.

 Description

 The church is a very simple structure, typical for the Capuchin order.
 The conventual buildings adjoin the church from the north side.

 Interior

 The main altarpiece from the first half of the 18th century represents the birth of Jesus Christ in Bethlehem.
 In the lower-right corner there is the portrait of the founder Count Louis Colloredo holding a model of the church, his wife Maria Eleonora and their daughter Maria Antonia.
 The wooden pulpit was also made the first half of the 18th century.
 On the top there is a statue of Moses.